Things for Recovering Hoarders Like Me [Live Post]

 Backpack

-Portable Charger with Cables Built In - $15.
-The same price and capacity as the Anker equivalent, but comes with cables.
-Recommended by Sam Bowman.
+Portable Charger with Cables + Outlet Built In - $25.
+The same price and capacity as the Anker equivalent, but comes with cables and an outlet built-in so no auxilliary things to carry around.
+I initially recommended a $15 cable-only one from Sam Bowman.

 Laptop + Phone Charging Brick that Stores Power - $70.
 This is pricier than other USB-C/USB to wall outlets, but incredibly convenient – it charges itself while its in the wall, so you can keep using it even without an outlet around!
 Outputs 65W to quickly charge a Mac as well (but only when it’s plugged in, which is annoying but probably still state-of-the-art charging tech).
 Original rec from Andrew Connor.

 Osprey Talon 22 - $160.
 Backpacking backpack that I use everyday.
-It has a few key straps that make the weight feel a lot lighter, especially above-the-shoulder and hip straps.
-One disadvantage is that there’s no dedicated laptop pocket, so I have to use my tablet sleeve to separate it from my other things.
+It has a few key straps that make the weight feel a lot lighter, especially above-the-shoulder and hip straps that make the weight fall on your hips and chest, not back.
+One disadvantage is that there’s no dedicated laptop pocket, so I use a tablet sleeve to separate it from my other things.

 Sidecar iPad Mount for Laptop - $35.
 Lets you mount your iPad on the side of your laptop as an extended display.
 Useful for traveling without a monitor.
 Shoutout to Vivek for the rec.